jon-jacky/Piety/editors/ed.md

 **ed.py** is the core of [edo](edo.md), which adds a built-in Python interpreter and scripting.

-**ed.py** runs an event loop that blocks waiting for each character from the terminal.   [edda](edda.py) wraps *ed.py* in a [Console](../console/README.md) object that waits for characters without blocking, so it can run in the cooperative multitasking system, [Piety](../piety/README.md).
+**ed.py** runs an event loop that blocks waiting for a complete line to be entered at the terminal.
+[edda](edda.py) wraps *ed.py* in a [Console](../console/README.md)
+object that collects the line without blocking, so *edda* can run in the cooperative multitasking system, [Piety](../piety/README.md).

 **ed.py** is the core of [etty](etty.py), which makes the terminal